Articles with 'seasonal eating'

 I believe this is one of the best ways to keep the body healthy, happy and in the flow.

-According to Traditional Chinese Medicine, the lungs and large intestine do their job, pushing excess sugars and sweets (fruits) that were abundantly available during the summer season out of the body.
-This prepares the body for winter.
+According to Traditional Chinese Medicine, the lungs and large intestine do their job by pushing excess sugars and sweets (fruits) that were abundantly available during the summer season out of the body.
+This helps prepare the body for winter.

-Most people recognize this as a cold, runny nose, or congestion at this time of year.
-It’s normal.
-There’s no need to run to the pharmacy for cold medicine to stop this process – just let your body do what it is designed to do… release and clear out some stuff.
+Most people recognize this “squeeze” as a cold, runny nose, or congestion at this time of year.
+It’s perfectly normal.
+There’s no need to run to the pharmacy for cold medicine to stop this discharge process – just let your body do what it is designed to do… release and clear out some excess stuff.

 If you stop the process of release by taking a cold medication you run the risk of developing a more severe type of congestion later in the year: flu, pneumonia, bronchitis or other lung ailment.

-Instead of taking a medicine to stop the body’s natural process, you can aid this seasonal transition with warming pungent soups that help the lung/large intestine meridians expel excess mucous, and nourish the kidney element at the same time.
+Instead of taking medicine to stop the body’s natural process, you can aid this seasonal transition with warming pungent soups that help the lung/large intestine organ systems expel excess mucous, and you will nourish the kidney element at the same time.